gsi-upm/BeastTool/README.md

 BeastTool
 =========

+Note: This project is being migrated from Google-Code.
+If any problem is found, please open an issue.

 The aim of this project is the development of a system which allows Behavior Driven Development (BDD) in Multi-Agent Systems (MAS), to make testing practices more accessible and intuitive to everybody.